krowc/aigenapp/LOG.md

 ---

 ## 2025-10-28 — Debugging Session Summary
-(This content imported from the local `DEBUG_SESSION.md` and reformatted here for chronological tracking.)
+(Detailed record of the debugging session; consolidated here as the canonical source.)

 ### Initial Issues
 1. App crashed in Expo Go with error: